neilswainston/FragGenie/README.md

-# liv-metfrag
+# FragGenie

-liv-metfrag provides a simple codebase and application for generating a list of theoretical chemical fragments which can be used to generate theoretical mass spectra of chemical compounds.
+FragGenie provides a simple codebase and application for generating a list of theoretical chemical fragments which can be used to generate theoretical mass spectra of chemical compounds.

-liv-metfrag can be accessed directly through the underlying Java code or run from the command line.
+FragGenie can be accessed directly through the underlying Java code or run from the command line.

 An example script for running the application is provided (`test.sh`) along with